-- Characterize existing water temperature and meteorological conditions in Projectaffected stream segments. - Characterize existing water temperature information (profiles) in Project reservoirs and Silver Lake.
-This is developed and evaluated as part of the AQ 4 - Water Quality Technical Study Plan (TSP). - Qualitatively assess the potential effects of increased air temperature due to global warming on water temperatures over the term of the new FERC license.
+- Characterize existing water temperature and meteorological conditions in Projectaffected stream reaches. - Characterize existing water temperature information (profiles) in Project reservoirs and Silver Lake.
+This is developed and evaluated as part of the AQ 4 - Water Quality Technical Study Plan (TSP).

-- The study area for characterization of water temperature includes Project-affected stream segments and Reversed Creek.
-Water temperature sampling locations are identified in Table AQ 3-1 and Map AQ 3-1. - The study area also includes the Project reservoirs (Gem Lake, Agnew Lake) and Silver Lake (see AQ 4 Water Quality TSP). - Studies will not be conducted at locations where access is unsafe (e.g., where there is very steep terrain) or on private property for which SCE has not received specific approval from the landowner to enter the property to perform the study. - For study elements proposed within the Ansel Adams Wilderness, SCE will provide a complete catalog of all temporary installations or equipment including, but not limited to, transect markers, their locations, timeline of scheduled use, and recommended disposal methods or removal, prior to any installation.
-SCE will also provide confirmation of removal of any temporary installations to the Forest Service at the end of the study period.
+• Qualitatively assess the potential effects of increased air temperature due to global warming on water temperatures over the term of the new FERC license.

-- Collect existing water temperature and meteorological conditions in Project-affected stream segments and Reversed Creek identified in Table AQ 3-1 from May 15 to October 15, 2023 at the high elevation sites (>7,300 feet; powerhouse elevation) and from May 15 to December 1, 2023 at the lower elevation sites (≤7,300 feet), weather and access permitting. - Install and maintain redundant water temperature probes at nine locations in Project-affected stream segments and one location in Reversed Creek.
+- The study area for characterization of water temperature includes Project-affected stream reaches and Reversed Creek.
+Water temperature sampling locations are identified in Table AQ 3-1 and Map AQ 3-1. - The study area also includes the Project reservoirs (Gem Lake, Agnew Lake) and Silver Lake (see AQ 4 Water Quality TSP). - Studies will not be conducted at locations where access is unsafe (e.g., where there is very steep terrain) or on private property for which SCE has not received specific approval from the landowner to enter the property to perform the study.

-- Obtain meteorological station data (relative humidity, wind speed, solar radiation, air temperature) from three existing locations (Gem Pass, June Mountain Summit, and near Rush Creek Powerhouse).2 - Download data bi-monthly from the water temperature probes. - Summarize temperature and meteorological data, including depiction of seasonal patterns and daily averages, minimums, and maximums as a function of time and location in Project-affected stream segments and aquatic species requirements (e.g., Moyle 2002). - Coordinate with the AQ 4 Water Quality TSP to obtain water temperature profiles from Gem Lake, Agnew Lake, and Silver Lake. - Review available literature predictions of changes in air temperature as a result of global warming to qualitatively evaluate the resulting effect on water temperature over the anticipated term of the new FERC license (30-50 years).
+- Collect existing water temperature and meteorological conditions in Project-affected stream reaches and Reversed Creek identified in Table AQ 3-1 from May 15 to October 15, 2023, weather and access permitting. - Install and maintain redundant water temperature probes at nine locations in Project-affected stream reaches and one location in Reversed Creek. - Install and maintain meteorological stations (relative humidity, wind speed, solar radiation, air temperature) at two locations (Gem Dam and near Rush Creek Powerhouse). - Download data bi-monthly from the water temperature probes and meteorological stations. - Summarize temperature and meteorological data, including depiction of seasonal patterns and daily averages, minimums, and maximums as a function of time and location in Project-affected stream reaches and aquatic species requirements (e.g., Moyle 2002). - Coordinate with the AQ 4 Water Quality TSP to obtain water temperature profiles from Gem Lake, Agnew Lake, and Silver Lake. - Review available literature predictions of changes in air temperature as a result of global warming to qualitatively evaluate the resulting effect on water temperature over the anticipated term of the new FERC license (30-50 years).